benquike/cheatsheets/tools/research/driller-augemented-fuzzing.md

 `virtualenvs/driller+/bin/afl-cgc/tracers/i386/afl-qemu-trace` is the qemu used.
 And as `afl-qemu-trace` is not in the same directory as `afl-fuzz`, we need to setup `AFL_PATH` environmental variable [here](https://hexdump.cs.purdue.edu/source/xref/fuzzer/fuzzer/fuzzer.py#230).

+3. In fuzzer, there is a tool for creating dictionary files. it works by creating a control flow of the binary and then, walk through the binary and check the memmory image looking for strings in the memmory. and all the strings are used as part of the dictionary.